Transmission / ψ-08

 A publishing arm.
 Free weekly readings.
 A book documenting its own history.

-Their ethos: give what you can, take what you need.
-Every act gave writers and readers something to belong to.
+Every act the owners penned gave writers and readers something to belong to.

-Cultivation over extraction
+Cultivation

 Work built with intention leaves people with more than they came with.
 A new perspective, a feeling they carry out the door.
 Work that takes attention depletes.
 Work that gives something back accumulates.